Italian Turkey Tortellini Soup

 And follow @ServeTurkey on Facebook, Twitter, Instagram, and Pinterest.
 Join in on the conversation with the hashtag #TryTurkey.
 I especially like to keep up with the National Turkey Federation leading up to Thanksgiving, as this is when they are preparing to send the National Thanksgiving Turkey to the White House for a pardon by the President of the United States.
 This year the turkey is coming from a farm in North Carolina.
 Two years ago, the turkey came from right here in Minnesota – read about how our family met the Presidential Turkey Flock!

 This post is sponsored by the National Turkey Federation.
 All opinions are 100% my own.
-Thank you for supporting the brands that help make this site possible.
+Originally published in 2019, updated in 2021.